Ashikur-ai/Ashikur-ai/README.md

 ### Hi there 👋,I'm Ashikur Rahman

-👋 Hello World!
-I'm Ashikur, a passionate web developer on a journey to master the MERN stack.
+me as a passionate web developer, is on a journey to master the MERN stack.

 💻 Currently fluent in HTML, CSS, and JavaScript, I wield the power of React.js for dynamic front-end experiences.
 On the server side, I thrive in Express.js and dive deep into MongoDB for data wizardry.